About

 Download Textual Story Watch the next story

-“It is already a long time ago, almost twenty years, that I had a lack of employees.
-I heard during a business meeting about employees with a disability and I was open for applicants with disabilities.
-Ever since I successfully employ people with disabilities.”
+“It was almost twenty years ago that I had a shortage of employees.
+During a business meeting, I heard about employing people with disabilities, and I decided to open my recruitment process to applicants with disabilities.
+I have successfully employed people with disabilities ever since.”

 My story

-“I would like to share with you the story of Selina, and Anton who both now work for us.
-I was again looking for new personnel.
-I needed more staff because the number of customers was incredibly increasing ever since we could open again after Corona.
-We have different positions in our restaurant, and I could use more hands in any position.
-I send my applications to this service provider with whom I have already a long-term relationship.
-They came up with Selina and Anton.
-I both interviewed them and tried to figure out which department would be best according to their capacities and capabilities.
-For Selina it became the drive-in and for Anton, he suited best as a janitor.
-They both agreed with their new positions, and we started a training period, to find out whether we made the good decision.
-After a couple of days of training, we found out it was a good decision; both functioned well and I decided to hire Selina now for the drive-in and Anton for janitor, working in the surroundings of our restaurant.”
+“I would like to tell you the stories of Selina and Anton, who both now work for us.
+I was looking for new staff again.
+I needed more staff because the number of customers has been increasing incredibly ever since we were able to reopen after the pandemic.
+We have various roles in our restaurant and I could use more people in any of them.
+I sent my job advertisements to a service provider with whom I already have a long-term relationship.
+They recommended Selina and Anton.
+I interviewed both of them and tried to figure out which department would suit them best according to their skills and capabilities.
+Selina was assigned to the drive-in, and Anton was hired as a janitor.
+They both agreed to their new positions and we started a training period to ascertain whether our decisions were the right ones.
+After a couple of days, it was clear that it was the right decision: both performed well, so I decided to hire Selina for the drive-in and Anton as a janitor working around our restaurant.”

 Two new colleagues and their tasks

-“In the beginning, they both were supported by a job coach.
-Then very soon, they both did not need any assistance anymore.
-Selina now is working independently 30-35 hours per week.
-She is like any other regular employee, she does not stand out.
-She takes orders, cashes up, forwards complaints, and prepares balloons.
-From time to time she also works the cash register in front.
-Selina is completely independent, a very open and friendly person who fulfils her tasks 100%.”
+“At first, they were both supported by a job coach.
+Very soon afterwards, however, they no longer needed any assistance.
+Selina now works independently, putting in 30–35 hours per week.
+She is just like any other regular employee; she doesn’t stand out.
+She takes orders, operates the till, handles complaints and prepares balloons.
+From time to time, she also works at the front desk.
+Selina is a very open and friendly person who fulfils her tasks 100%.
+She is completely independent.

 How to make colleagues happy

-“When Anton and Selina started, and also when other employees with a disability start, we prepare the team by explaining the team what tasks the new employee is allowed to do.
-I must say, everybody in the team was happy when Anton started as a janitor.
-For the team, it meant tasks like cleaning, and gardening were taken over by Anton.”
+“When Anton and Selina started, and when other employees with disabilities start, we prepare the team by explaining which tasks the new employee is allowed to do.
+I must say, everyone in the team was happy when Anton started as a janitor.
+For the team, this meant that Anton took over tasks such as cleaning and gardening.”

 My philosophy

-“I organise regularly to have breaks together and have a coffee together.
-Then people talk to me, I learn about their ideas, their concerns, etc. And they get to know each other better.
-This is my philosophy, to be together and share.
-We also work with a mentor; one person all employees trust.
-Here everybody can express their wishes, needs and problems, in case they want to do it in private
+“I regularly organise breaks where we can have coffee together.
+Then people talk to me and I learn about their ideas and concerns.
+This helps them to get to know each other better.
+My philosophy is to come together and share.
+We also work with a mentor, someone all employees trust.
+Here, everyone can express their wishes, needs, and problems in private if they wish.”

 Anton and Fatma

-“For Anton, we need to organise daily support.
-Anton has one contact person, Fatma, who is the restaurant manager.
-Anton talks with Fatma every day.
-He tells her what he has done well during the day, complains about employees when they do not keep the outside tidy by throwing away cigarette stumps and polluting his workplace.
-He needs praise and recognition daily; it makes him feel secure.
-He often shares things from his private life, about his trips, about his parents, and reports about everything that’s going on in his life.
-He needs this daily support to function well, and we can give him this moment.”
+“We need to organise daily support for Anton.
+He has one contact person: Fatma, the restaurant manager.
+Anton talks to Fatma every day.
+He tells her what he has done well during the day and complains when employees do not keep the outside tidy by throwing away cigarette stumps and polluting his workplace.
+He needs daily praise and recognition; it makes him feel secure.
+He often talks about his private life, his travels and his parents, and tells her everything that’s going on in his life.
+He needs this daily support to function well, and we can provide it.”

 Anton and his colleagues

-“Then, also all other staff support him when needed, for instance when he is tired.
-His colleagues always joke with him, which he likes very much.
-He then really feels he is part of a team.
-Only, when some colleagues throw away their cigarettes outside, then they have a conflict with Anton, they should keep it clean, is his opinion.”
+“All the other staff also support him when needed, for instance when he is tired.
+His colleagues always joke with him, which he really enjoys.
+This makes him feel like he is really part of a team.
+However, he does have a problem with colleagues who throw their cigarette ends on the ground outside.
+He thinks they should keep it clean.”

 We can always count on our service provider

-“In the very seldom moments we need support, we can always count on our service provider, the one that who was involved in the recruitment and selection of both Selina and Anton, and our other employees with a disability.
-From time to time, they are also present at meetings, and then we talk about if extra support is needed.
-Mostly everything runs smoothly, and no external support is needed.”
+“In those rare moments when we need support, we can always count on our service provider, who was involved in the recruitment and selection of Selina, Anton and our other employees with disabilities.
+They also attend meetings from time to time, when we discuss whether extra support is needed.
+Everything mostly runs smoothly and no external support is needed.”

 Celebration time

-“Anton has just been honoured for five years working in my restaurant, Selina is almost there.
-I am happy they stay such long time with us, they function well, and I am happy with them being with us.
-Ever since we work with employees with a disability, the attitude of my employees is more cordial, the interaction with each other is more tolerant, everyone accepts everyone as they are.
-The company culture is lived by everyone, especially by the managers.
-Being in contact with all these different people, including persons with disabilities, creates that specific something with our guests, it creates a better atmosphere for everyone.
-Our employees with disabilities also get gifts from the guests from time to time, like small candles, stuffed animals, and chocolates.”
+“Anton has just been honoured for working in my restaurant for five years.
+Selina is almost there.
+I am happy that they have stayed with us for such a long time, that they function well, and that they are with us.
+Ever since we started employing people with disabilities, my employees have been more cordial towards each other and more tolerant of each other’s differences.
+The company culture is embraced by everyone, especially the managers.
+Coming into contact with all these different people, including those with disabilities, creates a special something with our guests and improves the atmosphere for everyone.
+Our disabled employees also receive gifts from guests from time to time, such as small candles, stuffed toys and chocolates.”

 It’s all about giving motivated people a chance

-“I would certainly hire people with disabilities any time again.
-The working atmosphere improved, and it is always an added value to the team.
-I have the philosophy that every motivated person should be given the chance to work and grow, no matter school education, disabilities, as long as the person is willing to work, learn, is hygienic and polite.
-And, if one of my employees wants to develop, there’s always the possibility for additional trainings and courses to move up in the hierarchy.”
+“I would certainly hire people with disabilities again.
+The working atmosphere improved, and they always add value to the team.
+I believe that every motivated person should be given the chance to work and grow, regardless of their education or disabilities, as long as they are willing to work and learn, and are clean and polite.
+If one of my employees wants to develop, there are always additional training courses available to help them progress in their career.”

 Skip to content